NateEag/how-i-code/content/caring-for-users.rst

 If the users prefer their original solution, debate, design, and discuss with them until you reach a shared understanding of what to do.

-Writing programs can involve many different people, but in the end, programmers are the ones who incarnate the vision.
-Only they define what the users experience.
+Writing programs can involve many different people, but only a programmer can actually create user experience.

+Thus, users can only suffer if a programmer allows it.

-Care for them.
+Fight for them.

 .. _automate processes entirely: /automate-everything.html
 .. _hypothetical difficulties: /hypotheticals-are-deadly.html